Skip to main content

 California Independent Private Colleges/Universities

-Northern California: Stanford, Santa Clara, USF, Dominican, St. Mary's, Mills, UOP
+Northern California: Stanford, Santa Clara, USF, Dominican, St. Mary's, Northeastern University at Mills, UOP

 Southern California: Westmont, CalArts, Cal Lutheran, Pepperdine, LMU/Loyola Marymount, Otis College of Arts & Design, USC, Occidental, CalTech, Claremont McKenna, Harvey Mudd, Pitzer, Pomona, Scripps, Redlands, Whittier, Chapman, USD